10+ best things to do in Ithaca NY

 6. Walk around Cornell University

 Cornell University is an Ivy League University set amongst a beautiful campus.
-This college of Ithaca, is a mix of fraternity houses, older and more modern buildings, the large campus on the hill, in “Collegetown”, overlooking Lake Cayuga is one of the top things to see in Ithaca.
+This college of Ithaca is a mix of fraternity houses, and older and more modern buildings, the large campus on the hill, in “Collegetown”, overlooking Lake Cayuga is one of the top things to see in Ithaca.

 7. Go wine tasting in the Finger Lakes